 On Giving Tuesday (November 29, 2022), we will host a Stuff the Truck event in Downtown Cedar Rapids to collect basic items for the Apartment in a Suitcase program.
 Additionally, all contributions made to the corresponding online fundraiser and to JLCR on Giving Tuesday will support our work in the Cedar Rapids community.
 A matching […]

-We have continued to be strategic and pivot our services and fundraising models to best serve our members and community.
-Learn about the 2020-2021 Junior League of Cedar Rapids year with our annual Report to the Community.
-Download the PDF 2020-2021 Report to the Community here
+Learn about our 2021-2022 impact by reviewing our annual Report to the Community.
+The Junior League of Cedar Rapids has continued to be strategic and pivot our services and fundraising models to best serve our community and our members.
+Download the PDF 2021-2022 Report to the Community here

 Junior League of Cedar Rapids takes the commitment to diversity, equity and inclusion seriously.
 The Association of Junior Leagues International expressed this commitment in their official statement: “The Association of Junior Leagues International condemns discrimination, racism, and racial injustice in our communities and in our Junior Leagues.
 Black women and other women of color have […]

 Like many others organizations, Junior League of Cedar Rapids is continually evaluating and adapting our practices to best serve our members and community during the coronavirus pandemic.
 We know that the needs we help fill in our communities don’t stop because of a pandemic, and we rise to fill those gaps for our members and […]

 The Junior League of Cedar Rapids (JLCR) is currently accepting new members for the 2022-2023 League year!
 Email firstname.lastname@example.org for more information.
 The Junior League welcomes all women age 21 and up who value our Mission.
 We are committed to inclusive environments of diverse individuals, organizations, and communities.
 There are many benefits to becoming a […]